-Individuals caught of any species were measured its length.
-SBT in good condition were tagged with an archival tag (Lotek Inc., LAT2310 or LAT2810L) and one CCSBT conventional tag following the CCSBT tagging procedure.
-Some other relatively large SBT individuals in good condition were tagged with pop-up archival tag (Wildlife Computers Inc., mini-PAT).
+Individual fish caught of any species were measured its length.
+SBT in good condition were tagged with an archival tag (Lotek Inc., LAT2810L) and one CCSBT conventional tag following the CCSBT tagging procedure.
 Some other SBT individuals were weighed and taken biological samples (stomach contents, otoliths and muscle tissue).
 There were some SBT individuals only its length measured and released.

-Vertical profile of temperature and salinity (conductivity) were measured down to just above sea bottom or 200 m in depth using a CTD (JFE Advantech Co. ltd., CTD
+Vertical profile of temperature and salinity (conductivity) were measured down to just above sea bottom or 200 m in depth using a CTD (JFE Advantech Co. ltd., CTD RINKO-Profiler).
+GPS position data were recorded every one second.